 - Each assignment document must exactly match the applicant/patentee details as listed in the patent registration, including their address.

 - Some jurisdictions require the assignment form to mention a monetary sum for consideration.
 The sum could be as low as $1.00 USD.
-For example, the form may contain text such as: “In consideration of the sum of $1.00 USD (receipt of which is hereby acknowledged), the Assignor hereby transfers to the Assignee all rights in the Patent.”
+For example, the form may contain text such as: “In consideration of the sum of $1.00 USD (a receipt of which is hereby acknowledged), the Assignor hereby transfers to the Assignee all rights in the Patent.”
 Adding this section to the assignment may save the need to execute updated forms later on.

 - In some cases, multiple changes need to be recorded due to several changes in ownership.
 If that happens, it’s important to ensure that the entire chain of ownership is recorded.
 This will ensure that the entitlement to the patent will not be contested by a third party.